govex/Data-Science/README.md

 + **Random Forests** - a machine learning algorithm that uses a collection of various predictive models constructed on a random selection of features from the training data.

-+ **Python** - Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
-Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C++ or Java.
-The language provides constructs intended to enable clear programs on both a small and large scale.
++ **R** - a freely available, open-source statistical programming language used for analyzing and visualizing data.
+It's very popular among academic and professional statisticians, who contribute packages that provide advanced statistical functionality to the language.
+It can be run via the commandline or via a graphic integrated development environment called RStudio.

-+ **R** - a programming language and freely available software environment for statistical computing and graphics.
-The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
-It has a command line interface and several graphical front-ends, the most popular is called RStudio.
++ **Python** - an open-source general purpose programming language with widely used packages for processing, analyzing, and visualizing data.
+It can be run in a variety of environments and in addition to working with data, can be used to perform a variety of other programming tasks.

-+ **GitHub** - Github is the largest repository of source code in the world.
-Unlike Git, which is strictly a command-line tool, GitHub is a web-based hosting service offering all of the distributed revision control and source code management functionality of Git as well as adding its own features.
-It provides a Web-based graphical interface and desktop as well as mobile integration.
-It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
++ **GitHub.com** - a web-based code storage and version control service.
+The website hosts a number of open-source projects and provides a graphic interface for managing projects and contributions from developers.
+As a "social coding" site, Github offers a number of tools for developers, designers, and users to collaborate and share around code, including bug tracking, feature requests, and wikis for each project.
+Users can also host webpages on Github.

 + **Big Data** - any sufficiently large data set requiring a fundamentally different approach to storing, processing, and analyzing for insights and understanding.
 For some, this is data too big to fit into Excel >1,048,576 rows.
 For others, it's data that can't be easily read into available memory and processed with programming languages such as R or Python, requiring distributed processing in order to analyze.